emc-mongoose/mongoose-storage-driver-pravega/README.md

 > * The Pravega storage doesn't support reading the stream events in the random order.
 > * Works synchronously

-There is also another option, called `storage-driver-read-timeoutMillis`.
+There is a specific option (config parameter) for reading called `storage-driver-event-timeoutMillis`.
 Pravega documentation says it only works when there is no available event in the stream. `readNextEvent()` will block for the specified time in ms. So, in theory 0 and 1 should work just fine.
 They do not.
 In practice, this value should be somewhere between 100 and 2000 ms (2000 is Pravega default value).

+Another specific option is `storage-driver-event-retries`.
+This option is needed whenever you try to read events from the stream.
+It defines the maximum count of the event read failure recoveries.
+This may be useful to continue the reading if the stream contains some corrupted events.

 Steps:
 1. Get the endpoint URI from the cache.